nfldac-ken/led_blocks_tutorial/fireworks_change_crackleBang.md

  **Function Pattern01 **

-and the **set rangeRed, rangeGreen, and rangeBlue** instructions within it
+and the **set pattern01Red, pattern01Green, and pattern01Blue**
+instructions within it

 > these are towards the bottom of the dark blue function block